 People even compared that to stinky feet, yeast, socks, or vomit…

 In fact, the sour and rancid taste is a result of certain compounds produced by the bacteria living inside the cheese.
 As the bacteria breakdown the protein, some chemical compounds will be released in the form of gases.
-The particular chemical scents then got pick up by our smell receptors located in our nose, thus smell bad.
+The particular chemical scents then got pick up by our smell receptors located in our nose, thus the bad smell.

-And for sure, cheese is not the only food out there claiming the title, there are other “smelly” fermented foods as well, e.g. the Chinese stinky tofu and Surströmming.
+And cheese is never alone, there are other “smelly” fermented foods as well, e.g. the Chinese stinky tofu and Surströmming.

 Which bacteria responsible for that?